apache/openserverless/README.md

 # Build and test from sources

+> [!WARNING]
+> Building from the latest sources in git is **not recommended for production use**.
+The `main` branch may contain unstable, untested, or incomplete changes.
+For production deployments, use an official release tarball instead.
+There are no Apache Software Foundation approved releases yet.

-Download a releases tarbal or clone all the latest sources with
+Download a releases tarball or clone all the latest sources with:

 ```
 git clone https://github.com/apache/openserverless --recurse-submodules